nicothyun/garden/content/the tales of genji.md

 **[[women writers]]**
+---
 unusual to have major japanese classic to be written by women
 women writers declined in end of heian period until late modern century as a more militaristic samurai culture replaced it

+author is a highly educated and lady in waiting to empress shoshi - writes take of genji to entertain the ladies in court. circulated widely during her lifetime

+most women of her times were writing poetry and fiction

+considered rude to refer to high ranking ppl by their name. in jap concept then, you don't have a specific name throughout your lifetime

+not unusual for writers to have pen name and nickname

+high ranking women not supposed to show face in public. images of her were created after she died

+legend: she was inspired to write tales of genji after she was inspired by the reflections of the moon on the water